AshishW/PROJECT_GEN-I-SYS/README.md

 **Main Interface**

-GEN-I-SYS is a sophisticated, voice-activated AI assistant featuring a futuristic, heads-up display (HUD) style interface.
+**GEN-I-SYS** (pronounced: GENISYS) is a sophisticated, voice-activated AI assistant featuring a futuristic, heads-up display (HUD) style interface.
 It's designed to be an interactive and productive companion, integrating powerful tools like a Pomodoro timer and a task manager directly into the experience.
 The application leverages real-time audio processing and streaming, combined with stunning 3D visualizations, to create a truly immersive user experience.

 ---